AI-Assisted Legacy Migration: Lessons Learned

 The workflow isn't fast.
 But it's consistent.

-The Hard-Won Lessons
+The Hard-Earned Lessons

 After seven weeks, dozens of tasks, and countless mistakes, here's what I learned about AI-assisted development at large codebase scale.